‘Infidelity In Suburbia’: Is Lifetime’s Secret Seduction Movie A True Story

 Infidelity In Suburbia Lifetime Movie: What’s It About?

 Laura Halpern is a bored housewife with nothing to do.
-Lining up some home renovation projects seems just like what she needs to occupy her time.
+Lining up some home renovation projects seems like just what she needs to occupy her time.
 However, when her husband, Greg, brings home hunky construction worker, Elliott Graverston, to their neighborhood barbecue, all eyes are on him.

 But he has his sights set on one person, Greg’s wife, Laura!